 There’s no better way to tell your man to keep his Viking beard — or hint that you want him to grow one — than with the ultimate beard grooming set.

-This complete beard grooming set from Bedfordshire Beard Co. includes all the essentials for growing thick, rugged, and luscious facial hair — beard oil and balm, wide tooth comb, moustache wax, mini scissors.
+This beard wash from Bedfordshire Beard Co. includes all the essentials for growing thick, rugged, and luscious facial hair — beard oil and balm, wide-tooth comb, moustache wax, mini scissors.
 The oils are made from quality natural ingredients, and will quickly turn his beard into a proud display and a pleasure for all the senses.